-Note as of 2020 the Barrier Lake Ranger Station is closed because of government cutbacks.
-It used to be the place to get up to date information on the best trails to ski in Kananaskis Country.
-Now I would suggest checking out Skier Roger’s website for regularly updated trail information.
+Stop in at the Barrier Lake Ranger Station to get up to date information on the best trails to ski in Kananaskis Country.
+I would also suggest checking out Skier Roger’s website for regularly updated trail information.

-Peter Lougheed cross country skiing usually starts in December
+Peter Lougheed cross country skiing usually starts in early December

 You’ll have to decide beforehand what area of the park you want to explore – mostly because the seven parking lots are spread out over roughly 12 kilometres.
 The parking lots to the south offer access to the more difficult trails.

 We ended up doing a very nice 16 km loop that took us from the parking lot at Boulton up Whiskey Jack and Lookout Trails, with a return via the Hydroline (not the prettiest trail) and Fox Creek (beautiful).
 There was a lot of climbing involved but also some incredible downhill sections.
 All told it took us about three hours.

 There was plenty of snow at the south end of the park and we were told by the rangers that the north end (Pocaterra) could use some more – which is often the case.